-It's a very weather dependant walk which can change all of a sudden. he best time of the year to do this walk is August and September because it's not too hot, there's still enough water in the creek and it's not the wet season.
+It's a very weather dependant walk which can change all of a sudden.
+The best time of the year to do this trek is in August or September because it's not too hot, it's not the wet season and there's still enough water in the creek.

 Much of the mountain area is covered with fragile heath vegetation and to protect the unspoiled nature of the island and in the interest of safety, camping overnight in these areas is restricted and requires a special permit which is limited by numbers.
 Any group wishing to sleep overnight in the mountains will need to apply in writing to Queensland Parks and Wildlife Service (QPWS).
-A topographical map and compass (or a GPS unit) should be carried.
+A topographical map and compass (or a GPS unit) as well as a PLB (Personal Locator Beacon) should also be carried.

 How to get there

 Two main routes up Mt Bowen, Warrawilla Creek and Pineapple peak/ridge